 Each year Philadelphia hosts a Dragon Boat Festival in early October on the Schuylkill River.
 Since 2002 the Newcomers Club has supported a courageous group of paddlers who race several times and spend a rewarding day for charity.
 Other Newcomer members come out to support the team and socialize under the Dragon ladies tent!
 For more information contact Dragon Boat Racing

-We have three groups of members who meet to speak a foreign language.
-The German, French, and Italian Groups meet every month for some lively discussions.
-These friendly, talkative groups help members keep up their foreign language skills.
-Isn't there always time for a chat in any language?
-For more information, contact the language of your choice: French, German, or Italian.
+The French Group meets every month for some lively discussions.
+This friendly, talkative group helps members keep up their foreign language skills.
+Isn't there always time for a chat in French?
+For more information, contact the French group.

 For the adventurous in spirit!
 If you enjoy discovering local attractions and hidden gems, this group is for you.
 The Gallivanters' monthly adventures take you to museums, historic houses and gardens, special events and much more.
 Recent visits include Mt.
 Cuba, the Wharton Esherick House, Glencairn, Jenkins Arboretum, Franklin Institute, Rosenbach Museum, City Hall and the Reading Terminal.
 The events include lunch and assistance with carpooling if needed.
 These events take into account school hours so members can be home in time for school drop-off and pick-up.
 Join-up events are also planned for the upcoming year.
 Join-up events are unstructured events, often on a weekend, where a member invites members to join her in a particular activity.
 Each member makes her own arrangements but has the company of other members for the event.
 Recent events include a Mural Arts walking tour and the Fairmont Holiday trolley tour. contact Gallivanters

 An annual favorite!
-Traditionally this event has been held in mid-December at the Appleford Estate in Villanova.
-The Holiday Tea is our best event for reuniting with old friends and making new friends in a festive and historic setting.
-Finger sandwiches, appetizers, and desserts are provided.
+This event has traditionally been held in mid December to reunite old friends and make new friends.
+Light fare and refreshments are provided by the club.
 Donations are collected for local charities.
-The Holiday Tea is a great way to begin the holiday season!
-For more information contact Holiday Tea
+The Holiday Tea is a great way to begin the holiday season and give back.

 Join Ups are a great way to try something new.
 Anyone can organize a Join Up, all you need is an idea.
 You select the activity, such as a bike ride, trip to a museum, movie or theatre outing, then pick a date and time.
 We sent up the event and send out the invitations.
 Members interested in attending will responded directly to you.
 For more information contact Join Ups